 The National Trails Highway loops north and passes under I-40.
 Goffs is at the edge of the Mohave National Preserve, but there is not much left of the community.
 Soon you need to rejoin I-40 and drive to Needles to cross the Colorado River.
 The old Route 66 bridge no longer exists.
 We will continue our tour of the Mother Road in Arizona in the next installment.

 Let's take a minor diversion.
 There are weird things not on Route 66.
 If you are driving on I-15 from Las Vegas to the Los Angeles area, the interstate passes through a lot of dry, empty country.
 But stop in Baker, and you can eat at the Mad Greek.
 Really, a little piece of the Greek Islands is out in the Mohave Desert.
 The owner may have been mad to build a Greek restaurant in an area where ethnically it must have been about as foreign as you could imagine, but he made an amazing success of the business.

-I stayed in a modest motel (a bit better than a dive).
-There were no bugs, and the car was ready for a quick getaway.
+I stayed in a modest motel, not bad at all.
+It was basic, clean, had hot water, and there were no bugs.
+And the car was ready for a quick getaway.

-But thanks to the Mad Greek, for breakfast, I had baklava and Greek coffee - health food!
+But thanks to the Mad Greek, for breakfast there was baklava and genuine Greek coffee - health food!
 Opa! (Ώπα!)